 During Karimov’s rule, thousands of political prisoners were jailed, tortured and killed, including journalists.
 Independent news outlets were prohibited.
 Citizens were forced into slavery each fall to harvest cotton, an Uzbekistan top export behind gold and petroleum.

 Human rights organizations routinely condemned Karimov’s regime, citing slavery, unwarranted arrests, sham trials, lengthy imprisonments and torture behind bars.

 After Karimov’s death in 2016, long standing Prime Minister Shavkat Mirziyoyev assumed the presidency and promised reform.
 Some critics believe his changes are merely cosmetic.

 “When I ask the authorities, they deny they are blocking anyone.
-But we know they are,” Voice of America’s Uzbek journalist, Navbahor Imamova, told CNS.
-Neither RFE/RL, BBC or Voice of America’ss Uzbek service are accessible.
+But we know they are,” Voice of America’s Uzbek journalist, Navbahor Imamova, told Capital News Service.
+Neither RFE/RL, BBC nor Voice of America’s Uzbek service are accessible.
 “We check every day and sometimes there is sporadic access.”

-Amir Sultanov, the human rights officer at the Uzbek embassy in Washington, told CNS in an interview that he doubted outside publications were blocked.
+Amir Sultanov, the human rights officer at the Uzbek embassy in Washington, told Capital News Service in an interview that he doubted outside publications were blocked.
 Uzbekistan “would tolerate any journalist free of censorship.”
 He said he was unable to comment on Aziz Yusupov’s case because he was unfamiliar with it.